 Hawaii Five-O (Hawaii 5-0) is an American television series that starred actor Jack Lord as a police detective who worked for a fictional Hawaii state police department.
 The Hawaii Five-O TV Series ran on the CBS television network for 12 seasons, from 1968 to 1980.
 The last season was repackaged into syndication and ran under the title McGarrett.

 Currently, the program is broadcast in syndication worldwide and is available via on-demand streaming media through CBS Interactive.
-Leonard Freeman created the series; Hawaii Five-O was shot on location in Honolulu, Hawaii, and throughout the island of Oahu, with occasional filming in other locations such as Los Angeles, Singapore, and Hong Kong, as well as other Hawaiian islands.
+Leonard Freeman created the series Hawaii Five-O, which was shot on location in Honolulu, Hawaii, and throughout the island of Oahu, with occasional filming in other locations such as Los Angeles, Singapore, and Hong Kong, as well as other Hawaiian islands.

 List of Hawaii Five-O TV Series Cast and Characters

 The Hawaii Five-O TV show centers on a fictional state police force (named in honor of Hawaii’s status as the 50th State) led by former Navy officer Steve McGarrett (played by actor Jack Lord), who was appointed by Governor Paul Jameson (Richard Denning).
 McGarrett was assisted regularly by State Police officers — a young officer, Danny Williams (played by Tim O’Kelley in the show’s pilot but replaced in the regular series by James MacArthur), Chin Ho Kelly (Kam Fong), and Kono Kalakaua (Zulu).
 Later, Honolulu Police Department Officer Duke Lukela (Herman Wedemeyer) joined the team as a regular, as did Ben Kokua (Al Harrington), who replaced Kono.
 Occasionally, they were assisted by other officers on an “as-needed” basis.